imme5150/spree-stripe/README.md

 Select "New Payment Method"

-Put Stripe Test Secret key in Login for testing, put Live Secret key in Login for production
+This branch uses ENV['STRIPE_API_SECRET_KEY'] to store the API key, use Stripe Test Secret key for testing, use Live Secret key for production

 Demo Site
 =========